microsoft/vscode-ai-toolkit/playground-remote-inference.md

     ![](./Images/playground-remote-inference/3-endpoint.png)

-4. If your endpoint requires authentication, you can set an authentication header for API key authentication.
+4. If your endpoint requires authentication, you can set an authentication header for API key.
 Otherwise, your can just press Enter to skip this step.

     ![](./Images/playground-remote-inference/4-auth-header.png)

-5. After it is successfully added, the new model will appear in both tree view and playground, and tagged with `Remote`.
+5. After it is successfully added, the new model will appear in tree view, tagged with `Remote`.
+It will also appear in model drop down in playground.
 You can select the model in playground an try inference just like other local models.

     ![](./Images/playground-remote-inference/5-inference.png)